 And what will success look like?

-Alyssa Curran, of Missouri Foundation for Health, says in addition to making all the methods of birth control accessible to Missouri residents, the initiative seeks to reduce the rate of unintended pregnancy in the state by 10 percent over six years.
+Alyssa Curran, of Missouri Foundation for Health, says the initiative seeks to make all the methods of birth control accessible to Missouri residents.